-Newport RI – Sailing Capital of the World
+1. Newport RI – Sailing Capital of the World

-Vanderbilt Summer Cottage – The Marble House
+2. Vanderbilt Summer Cottage – The Marble House

-William Vanderbilt had William Morris Hunt design this mansion as a gift to his wife Alva on her 39th birthday.
+William Vanderbilt had William Morris Hunt design this mansion as a gift to his wife Alva, on her 39th birthday.
 Built to completion in 1892, this extravagant palace totalled about $11 million at the time and features more than 500,000 cubic feet of beautiful marble.

 Today the Preservation Society of Newport County opens the Marble House for daily tours of the mansion, including its Chinese Tea House and its immaculate grounds.

-The 400 Club
+3. Newport’s 400 Club

-St. Mary’s Church
+4. Newport’s St. Mary’s Church

-This Roman Catholic parish is the oldest of its kind in Rhode Island.
-Established in April 1828 it likely became famous when John Fitzgerald Kennedy and Jacqueline Bouvier decided to be married in the building in 1953.
+St. Mary’s Church likely became most famous when John Fitzgerald Kennedy and Jacqueline Bouvier decided to be married in the building in 1953.

-Today, Newport’s St. Mary’s is designated as a National Historic Shrine and many Rhode Island tourists admire its second period Gothic style, said to be one of the most beautiful structures in all of New England.
+Today, Newport’s St. Mary’s Church is designated as a National Historic Shrine and many Rhode Island tourists admire its second period Gothic style, which is said to be one of the most beautiful structures in all of New England.